Blog

 4 Min Read

 DeFi staking, in its most narrow definition, refers to the practice of locking crypto assets into a smart contract in exchange for becoming a validator in a DeFi protocol or a Layer 1 blockchain and earning rewards for performing the duties the role requires.
-More broadly, DeFi staking is often used as a collective term for all DeF activities that require temporary commitment of crypto assets.
+To understand how DeFi staking works, it involves users locking their cryptocurrencies into smart contracts or protocols to support blockchain networks, earn rewards, and help maintain decentralization.
+Smart contracts play a crucial role in supporting blockchain operations and facilitating rewards distribution in decentralized finance staking.

 Unlike Proof of Work consensus algorithms, where ensuring transaction validity requires a lot of energy-intensive computational work, PoS relies on validators that have vested interest in the success of a network through their staked crypto assets.
-In other words, validators have to perform their duties diligently, otherwise they face the risk of losing a portion or even the entirety of their stakes.
-In addition, validators are eligible to receive staking rewards for creating and validating blocks, which further incentivizes good behavior.
+In other words, validators have to perform their duties diligently, otherwise they face the risk of losing a portion or even the entirety of their staked funds.
+Validators typically stake the network's native token or native tokens, which are the main assets staked and rewarded in the process.
+In addition, validators are eligible to receive staking rewards, earned rewards, and additional tokens for creating and validating blocks, which further incentivizes good behavior.
+Participants lock their assets to become validators and support blockchain network operations, helping to maintain network security and the network's operations.
+Validators play a crucial role in validating transactions, ensuring that all transactions are legitimate and maintaining the integrity of the blockchain.
+The importance of network's operations, network security, and blockchain network operations cannot be overstated in the staking process.

 Undoubtedly, the most high-profile PoS blockchain currently is Ethereum, which is transitioning from Proof of Work to Proof of Stake as part of the eth2 (Ethereum 2.0) project.
+Ethereum staking is significant in the DeFi ecosystem, as it enables users to earn staking rewards, support network security, and participate in decentralized finance activities.
 Other notable examples include Polkadot and The Graph.

 At its most basic level, the staking process boils down to an interested party posting a ‘bond’ (stake) to become a network validator, which in turn makes that party eligible for staking rewards.
+The staked amount, staked tokens, and tokens staked determine the share of rewards a validator receives and influence the overall network operations.
 The problem with this direct approach to staking is that the stake requirement is often quite high.
 For example, to become a validator on eth2’s Beacon Chain, you need to post a 32 ETH, which is a hefty investment.
 Because of this, most individual investors are typically priced out of staking opportunities.
+Staking protocols and staking options offer different requirements and features, so users should consider their risk tolerance when choosing between them.

 Alternatively, users can also turn to a crypto exchange, since most major centralized and decentralized exchanges offer DeFi staking services.